Farimah84/Lists-and-Dictionaries/README.md

-# Supermarket-Shopping
+# Lists and Dictionaries
-A simple code using for loops with dictionaries and lists.
+Two diffrent code using for loops with dictionaries and lists.